These Texas cowboy cookies are filled with corn flakes, peanut butter chips, coconut, pecans, and semi-sweet chips. A sure hit with any cookie fan!

-Have you ever heard of Cowboy Cookies?
+Have you ever heard of Texas Cowboy Cookies?
 I hadn’t until a few weeks ago.
-I’ve even lived in Texas for 2 years, by golly, where everyone is a cowboy, right?
+I’ve even lived in Texas for 2 years, by golly, Isn’t everyone a cowboy there?

 I gathered all of my ingredients a week later, and made them.
 This cookie may have become my new favorite cookie!
 They are so flavorful, and cornflakes add this incredible texture.
 The cornflakes add a crispness, but also a chewiness.
 Then you add coconut, pecans, chocolate chips, and peanut butter chips.
 Girl.
 They are insanely good.
 The best thing about them – they are HUGE!
 These are similar in size to what you would order from a cookie shop.
 So instead of ordering a box of cookies, make these!